Liam-a-34/README-Generator/README.md

 ## Tests

-Running it on your local machine!
+Run the generator on your local machine for testing.

 ## License